Rayhand117/CapstoneHosting/README.md

 <h1>About this Project</h1>

-Predict Ferrari's HIGHEST//LOWEST price of the day with no proven accuracy🙂🥲!
+Predict Ferrari's Lowest price of the day with no proven accuracy🙂🥲!

 ## Disclaimer: